mmims/PSConsoleTheme/docs/Set-ConsoleTheme.md

 ```

 ### -Name
-Specifies the name of the theme to set the console colors.
+Specifies the name of the console theme to set.

 ```yaml
 Type: String